Matt King (politician): 2022 Wellington protests

 In February 2022, King announced that he would join Convoy 2022, a protest against COVID-19 vaccination mandates on Parliament's grounds.
 King said that his main concern was the vaccine mandates, and that the anti-vaccination component of the protest was "very small".
 The National Party distanced themselves from King's remarks, saying that "Matt King is no longer an MP for the National Party" and that the party "does not support the actions or the anti-vaccination messages of those involved in Convoy 2022."
 King said in an interview that he knew that his position could end hopes of re-selection as a National Party candidate but that he needed to stand on his principles.
 He later resigned from the National Party due to this position.

 In May 2022, King was trespassed from Parliament grounds for two years after attending the 2022 anti-vaccine mandate protest outside Parliament.
 The Spinoff editor Toby Manhire criticised the Speaker of the House Trevor Mallard and the Parliament security manager Bridget Lord's decision to trespass King; opining that it violated the freedom to protest and played into the hands of anti-vaccine protesters.
 The trespass notice was subsequently withdrawn by the Speaker.

 DemocracyNZ

 In March 2022, following the Wellington protests, King launched a new party called DemocracyNZ.
 He described it as standing on a platform of "democracy, unity, freedom of choice, freedom of expression, access and inclusion" and said it sought to "uphold the Bill of Rights".
 According to King, about 2000 people signed up to become members within 48 hours of the party's launch.

 DemocracyNZ applied for registration on 31 August 2022, which was approved on 12 October.

+During the 2023 New Zealand general election, King stood as DemocracyNZ's candidate in the Northland electorate.
+In mid-June 2023, five of the party's 15 candidates resigned following a dispute with the party board.
+In response, King sought to minimise concerns about internal disarray within the party and described the resignations as "a bit of a hiccup."
+While campaigning in Alexandra in late June 2023, King reiterated the party's opposition to COVID-19 vaccine mandates and carbon emissions reductions.
+He called for voters outside his electorate to give their party vote to DemocracyNZ.

+During the 2023 election held on 14 October, King came fourth place in the Northland electorate, with 3,812 votes.
+DemocracyNZ failed to enter Parliament, winning only 6,786 votes (0.23).